EU launches third SURE bond sale; euro zone yields edge up

 By Yoruk Bahceli

-AMSTERDAM, Nov 24 (Reuters) - Investors scrambled to buy the European Union's latest bond to fund its SURE unemployment scheme on Tuesday, while reaction to Donald Trump giving the green-light for a new administration and weak business sentiment readings in the bloc was muted.
+AMSTERDAM, Nov 24 (Reuters) - Investors scrambled to buy the European Union's latest bond to fund its SURE unemployment scheme on Tuesday, while reaction to Donald Trump giving the green light for a new U.S. administration and weak business sentiment readings in the bloc was muted.

-Initial orders for the 15-year social bond totalled more than 90 billion euros, or more than 10 times the 8.5 billion euros on offer.
+Final demand for the 15-year social bond totalled more than 114 billion euros, according to IFR, over 13 times the 8.5 billion euros on offer.
 The deal will price later on Tuesday.
 L8N2IA1MN

 Christian Lenk, a strategist at DZ Bank in Frankfurt, said the deal was likely to be the last transaction from the European Union this year, with the EU unlikely to pre-fund large amounts, given its back-to-back principle in borrowing and lending, where the funds raised are tied to their disbursement schedule to member states.